DimitriosKP/contacts_app/README.md

 ##### Installation
 - Clone the repository to your local machine using git clone https://github.com/DimitriosKP/contact_app.git.
-- Create a new database and table in MySQL by executing the database.sql script included in the project.
+- Create a new database and table in MySQL by executing the contacts.sql script included in the project.
 -	Edit the config.properties file to include your database connection details.
 -	Build the project using javac *.java.
 -	Run the project using java ContactApp.